 Other Information: You will need approximately two hours to walk the entire circuit of the walls.

 The Powder House houses an exhibition about the Garrison's history.
-It is located opposite the main gate and is open every day during daylight hours.
+It is located opposite the main gate and is open every day between 8am - 4.30pm.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.